shaanappel/generative-hyphae-3d/README.md

 ### Results

-The algorithm produces both stl files for printing to an `stlexport` folder.
+The algorithm produces stl files for 3D printing to an `stlexport` folder.
 It saves Blender files with keyframes autoset for creating animations to the `blend` folder.
 Example animations can be seen here:

 [![Growth Simulation Video](https://img.youtube.com/vi/lye-AdrAYNw/0.jpg)](https://www.youtube.com/watch?v=lye-AdrAYNw)